Miller's Guild » 10 Spiritual Meanings of Black Crows

 A Crow Staring at You

 A crow staring at you for some time can be quite an unsettling experience.
-But it’s thought to carry a positive meaning.
+But it’s thought to carry a positive spiritual meaning.

 As with any wild animal, crows act on their instincts.
 A crow that’s examining you closely is doing so because it finds you interesting.
 That could be because it recognises psychic or spiritual qualities that are uncommon amongst most people.